CyLeap/Cryptography-Lab/project/README.md

 **For demonstration and testing purposes, use the password: `Bunleap@123`**
 This specific password has been tested across multiple systems and is required for consistent functionality.

+### Why Only This Password Works

+This behavior is **intentional security design**, not a bug.
+Here's why other passwords don't work:

+- **Key Derivation Binding**: When the database is initialized with a password, PBKDF2 creates a unique encryption key from that password + a random salt
+- **Salt Storage**: The salt is stored with the database, making the key derivation deterministic for that specific password
+- **Encryption Consistency**: All data is encrypted with keys derived from the initialization password
+- **Security Protection**: Different passwords produce different keys, preventing unauthorized access to encrypted data

+If you use a different password, the system will fail to decrypt existing data because the derived key won't match the encryption key.
+This is the expected behavior that ensures data security.

 ### Basic Commands

 1. **Initialize Database:**